 Yatay offers cruelty-free vegan sneakers made entirely in Italy.
-Using minimal designs, sustainable production methods and ethical practices, their PETA-approved leather alternatives make them a great vegan leather shoe brand to reach for.
-With several classic shapes and lots of colours to choose from, the eco-conscious sneaker lover might find themselves very pleased here.
+Using minimal designs, sustainable production methods, and ethical practices, their PETA-approved leather alternatives make them a great vegan leather shoe brand to reach for.
+With several classic shapes and lots of colors to choose from, the eco-conscious sneaker lover might find themselves very pleased here.

 Materials used include rubber, corn-based polymers to substitute for petroleum-based vegan leather, recycled plastic, recycled tires, and tree pulp harvested from 100% sustainable plantations.
 They also use BioVeg, a fabric used in all of their sneakers, made using “bio-polyols originating from no-food and GMO-free grains combined with textiles sourced from natural or recycled materials.”

-Yatay sources all of its materials from Italy where all of its products are handmade by master shoemakers, using “time-honoured traditions handed down from generation to generation reinterpreted using modern technology”.
-Materials used also hold certifications from the USDA, PETA and the Global Recycled Standard (GRS).
+Yatay sources all of its materials from Italy where all of its products are handmade by master shoemakers, using “time-honored traditions handed down from generation to generation reinterpreted using modern technology”.
+Materials used also hold certifications from the USDA, PETA, and the Global Recycled Standard (GRS).

 Yatay is committed to reducing its environmental impact beyond sustainable production practices.
 With the unique code associated with your sneaker, you can help neutralize CO2 from the atmosphere.
 They even offer the option to choose what tree you plant and to monitor its growth and its impact on carbon emissions.